dangn511/test-task/TASK.md

+Language to use: Javascript

-Write a program using Javascript to solve a Sudoku puzzle by filling the empty cells.
+Write a program to solve a Sudoku puzzle by filling the empty cells.

 A sudoku solution must satisfy all of the following rules: